We live in the age of the brand.

-Here is the brand positioning process we used at SoYoung to define what we stand for in our market.
+Here is the brand positioning process we used at our e-commerce business to define what we stand for in our market.
 In general, it is best to approach this process with at least one or two other people who are familiar with your business and with whom you can brainstorm ideas.

 These could include details such as age, gender, occupation, income, education, location or preferences.
-For example, SoYoung defines its primary customer target as mothers between the ages of 30 and 40 with a university education and a household income of at least $80,000.
+For example, our e-commerce business defines its primary customer target as mothers between the ages of 30 and 40 with a university education and a household income of at least $80,000.
 They tend to live in major urban centers.
 They care about design and aspire to an eco-conscious lifestyle

 This is an opportunity to create a fictional character that represents your ideal customer.
 Be creative in describing the details of their lifestyle including habits, passions, preferences and daily activities.
 Use images to deepen the experience and add nuances to your persona.
 Ultimately you want to create as much detail as required to hold an image of this person in your head, which will help you make clearer product and marketing decisions.

 The purpose here is to understand the primary concerns of the target audience.
 Look at the ads and editorial.
 Get a feel for the current marketplace including practical and emotional concerns.
-In SoYoung’s case, our target audience is 30-40 year old mothers, so we looked at publications like Parents Magazine, Fit Pregnancy and Oprah Magazine.
+In our e-commerce business’s case, our target audience is 30-40 year old mothers, so we looked at publications like Parents Magazine, Fit Pregnancy and Oprah Magazine.

-Look for themes or messages that carry across advertisements and editorial.
+Look for themes or messages that carry across advertisements and editorials.